 Summary; Morning Star Candlestick Pattern- Complete Tutorial

 Making trading decisions based on candlestick patterns alone is not advised.
-A major trading system should be adopted while the morning star is used as a means of confirmation.
+A cogent trading plan should be adopted while the morning star is used to confirm.

 Besides, more emphasis should be placed on the Doji morning star pattern.
 The presence of a Doji makes it more reliable.